The mystery of blue flowers

 Sticky phacelia (Phacelia viscida) Private garden in Point Reyes Station, California

-Studies have shown that when plants are pollinated abiotically — without the intervention of bees or other animals — they produce no blue petals at all.
+Studies have shown that when plants are pollinated abiotically — without bees or other animals — they produce no blue petals at all.
 So the assumption is that blue, like other colors, evolved to help lure pollinators, perhaps specific ones.
-Bees preferentially see in the ultraviolet range, which tends to turn even yellow flowers cooler and toward purple.
-So it seems likely that blue petals would be particularly useful in appealing to the scarce bees in extreme habitats.
-But that doesn’t help explain the rare blue flowers in moderate, bee-friendly climates.
-Studies dealing with color in flowers frequently end with the words “more research is needed.”

-A good cure for plant blindness: short bluebell (Mertensia brevistyla) in Evergreen, Colorado by Betsey Crawford
+Blue short bluebell (Mertensia brevistyla) with deep pink-purple buds and silvery green leaves in Evergreen, Colorado.
+Photo by Betsey Crawford

 Lance-leaved bluebell (Mertensia lanceolata) Evergreen, Colorado.
 You can see that the red hasn’t been completely removed, but is concentrated in the buds and the veins of the petals.